sandeep-ahirwar/sudo-clones/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

 Here you will be contributing to create clones of websites.
+For any website we will be accepting max of two clones by different users.

 ### How to create PR?
   1. Fork my repository